Europia79/BombArena/README.md

 To-Do List
 ---
-- test against the lastest versions of BattleArena and Craftbukkit.
+- test against the lastest versions of BattleTracker.
-- update to UUID
-- fix the fake TNT block appearance.
 - have onBombPlace() trigger onBombPlant() event (if the player is close enough).
-- Take away the HAT+BombBlock after the player plants the bomb (instead of at the end of the match).
-- Implement config options.
+- Finish implementing backwards-compatibility with BattleArena.
 - Add & implement other commands:
-- /bomb setconfig <option> <value>
+- /bomb checkbase
+- /bomb clearbases <arena> (listen for /bomb delete <arena>)
 - write PHP script to access the database & display player stats on a website.
+- ~~Implement config options.~~ done.
+- ~~Update arenas.yml to match any changes in config.yml option BombBlock.~~ done.
+- ~~Update bases at the start of the game to match config option BaseBlock.~~ done.
 - ~~Restore missing (destroyed) brewing stands (bases) at the end of the match.~~ done.
 - ~~Close plant+defuse exploit~~ done.
 - ~~Kill off players that are too close to the bomb when it detonates.~~ done.
-- ~~Add compass+visual aids to let players know the location of a dropped bomb.~~ done.
+- ~~Add compass direction to let players know the location of a dropped bomb.~~ done.
 - ~~Add HAT to the bomb carrier onBombPickup()~~ done.
+- ~~Take away the HAT+BombBlock after the player plants the bomb (instead of at the end of the match).~~ done.
+- ~~update to UUID~~ Not necessary because BattleTracker handles persistent data.
+- ~~/bomb setconfig <option> <value>~~ done.

 Bugs to fix:
 ---
-- Remove HATs and bombs from the player inventory after the bomb has been planted.
-- fix the fake TNT block appearance in PlantTimer
 - onBombSpawn(ItemSpawnEvent e) breaks ALL other events.
-- onBombDespawn(ItemDespawnEvent e) breaks ALL other events.
+- ~~onBombDespawn(ItemDespawnEvent e)~~ breaks ALL other events.
+- onBombDespawn() is not necessary since the despawn time is now set to the max duration of the match.

 Known Issues:
 ---
+- Requires BattleArena v3.9.7.3 or newer.
+- Killing a player who is planting or defusing the bomb should stop their progress but this was never tested since it requires a 2nd player to test.

 Contact: